Gexkill/sweng2/PP/src/index.md

 To proceed with the calculation of SLOC we have to convert the FP obtained with the formula given in section 2.1.
 To do that we need a conversation factor (AVC), we have found the following site that gives some conversion factors for some languages: [http://www.qsm.com/resources/function-point-languages-table](http://www.qsm.com/resources/function-point-languages-table) but there is not php with laravel, so we considered the factor of J2EE that is analogous with php + laravel since they are both two MVC web application framework and object languages.
 So the factor that we will use is **46**.

-This leads to an ammount of line of codes equals to :
+This leads to an amount of line of codes equals to:

 $$LOC = FP \cdot AVC = 122 \cdot 46 = 5612$$